devfile/devfile-web/README.md

     {% /quick-links %}
     ```

   After you update any documentation, update the navigation if you added a new page or changed a file name.

+### Releasing a new version